Arnaz87/aulang/culang.md

   // Unlike non imported functions, the names can also have field
   // separatos like modules, and also metanames can be indicated
   // separated with ':', but they have to be aliased because regular
-  // identifiers can't use those features. void f3.a:b () as f3;
+  // identifiers can't have those features. void f3.a:b () as f3;

   // This can be used with f4 as no other function has the same main name